KyraZzz/PartIA_OOP/Supervision1/Supervision1.md

     * public Vector2D add(Vector2D v1, Vector2D v2)
     * public static Vector2D add(Vector2D v1, Vector2D v2)
 (d) How can you convey to a user of your class that it is immutable?
+    * Using unit testing to ensure that when constructing the vector, we have taken a deep copy of the value, and after initialization, the value of the vector is unable to be reassigned.